Modern Slavery statement

 The Company supports the provisions set out in the Modern Slavery Act 2015 (Act).
 This statement is made pursuant to section 54(1) of the Act and constitutes the Group’s slavery and human trafficking statement.

 This statement outlines the steps taken by the Sonardyne Group in the financial year ending 31 March 2021 to ensure that slavery, any form of forced labour or human trafficking is not taking place within any part of our business or within our supply chains.

 This year, one of our Group companies, Sonardyne International Limited, has met the criteria to report under the Act but we will continue to report voluntarily.

 Within Sonardyne International Limited the Modern Slavery Policy, Code of Conduct, Ethics and Anti-Bribery Policy and Supplier Code of Conduct reflected the commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery, any form of forced labour and human trafficking are not taking place within the company or within its supply chains.
 Policies are complemented by a compliance programme which includes training, risk assessments, audit assurance, monitoring and review processes.

 Sonardyne International Limited conducts a preliminary modern slavery risk assessment on all its suppliers as part of its New Supplier Approval process.
 This risk assessment is based upon geography, the nature of the supply and of the transaction.
 The supplier due diligence questionnaire includes analysis of modern slavery risks and continues to be issued to new suppliers located in countries, or operating in markets, considered to be high risk.
 New plans are to include existing suppliers in ongoing regular compliance checks.
-Sonardyne International Limited has operated a companywide whistleblowing process and all employees who have regular contacts with suppliers, including directors, have undertaken mandatory compliance training and this will be extended during 2021 to include annual refresher training.
+Sonardyne International Limited operates a companywide whistleblowing process and all employees who have regular contacts with suppliers, including directors, have undertaken mandatory compliance training and this will be extended during 2021 to include annual refresher training.

-Compliance is central to all our operations across all group companies and we will continue to monitor compliance on an ongoing basis, through:
+Compliance will continue to be monitored on an ongoing basis, through: